Home/Blog/Web Development/Understanding “this” in JavaScript

 Global context and this#

 For example, if we execute console.log(this) at the root level of a Node.js module, we’ll see that this refers to module.exports.
-In a module, module.exports initially begins as an empty object.
+In a module, module.exports initially begin as an empty object.
 As we add variables or methods to it, it evolves from an empty state to containing values.
-To confirm that this indeed refers to module.exports, let's append a function to it and then print both this and module.exports in the following code:
+To confirm that this indeed refers to module.exports, let’s append a function to it and then print both this and module.exports in the following code:

-console.log('Value of `this` at the start:', this);
+console.log('Value of "this" at the start:', this);

-console.log('Value of `module.exports` at the start:', module.exports);
+console.log('Value of "module.exports" at the start:', module.exports);

 // Adding a function to module.exports